Table of Contents

 A doosra is delivered by an off spinner with the intention of the ball spinning in the opposite direction to his conventional delivery.
 A change in grip sees the ball held between the index and ring fingers.
 The ball should then spin from leg to off to a right hander and vice versa to left handed batsmen.

 A top spinner will see the bowler twist their fingers at the point of delivery.
-There will be greater loop and, while the batsman will expect some spin, the ball is likely to go straight on.
+There will be greater loop and, while the batsman will expect some spin, the ball is more likely to go straight on.

 Carrom Ball